How Leaching Affects Water Quality

 |Polyvinyl chloride (PVC)||Ethyl acrylate, formaldehyde, benzene, ethylbenzene, toluene, epichlorohydrin, ethylene dichloride (1,2 â€“ Dichloroethane), bromoform, carbon tetrachloride, chloroform, bromodichloromethane, dichloromethane, tetrachloroethylene, vinyl chloride, carbon black, Di (2-ethylhexyl) phthalate (DEHP), 1,3-butadiene.||Cancer, human toxin, reproductive toxin||PVC can be used in some instances of in-the-building use, but it cannot be used in hot water applications, which will cause the pipe to warp and even fail.
 PVC may be used for drainage lines from sinks, toilets and bath tubs.|

 While each type of plastic is different in its own way, all six variants have shown a tendency to leach dangerous chemicals, in some cases only a few months after installation.
-These substances are registered or suspected carcinogens or human toxins with a variety of health effects, from reproductive to developmental harm.
-Even if the application isn’t for drinking water (for example, a sink drainage pipe), the chemicals leached still enter the water supply, where they might one day be consumer or damage the environment.
+These substances are registered or suspected toxins with a variety of health effects, from reproductive harm to developmental impacts.
+Beyond these established hazards, 74 additional chemicals that leach from plastic pipe are unstudied or unregulated, with as-yet-unknown health effects.

 Well-informed Piping Decisions